 The American Dream, infidelity, organised crime, morality, class boundaries...
-Fitzgerald's text is one of the most celebrated literary masterpieces of all time and an example of the Great American Novel.
+Fitzgerald's text is one of the most celebrated literary masterpieces

 PASSING by Nella Larsen

 Race and racism, Black identity, privilege, deception...
 New to the course from 2022, Larsen's Passing, set in 1920s New York, explores the reunion between two old friends whose lives have taken very different paths.